benweru/ICS3203-CAT2-Assembly-Maina-Ben-Waweru_150129/README.md

 # ICS3203-CAT2-Assembly-Maina-Ben-Waweru_150129
+## 150129 Maina Ben Waweru
+### ICS3D
-Assemly Language Programming Cat 2
+Assemly Language Programming CAT 2

+Tasks are divided into folders, with each task having its own README file within its specfied folder.